MechanicalRock/mechanicalrock.github.io/_posts/2020-01-24-inception-pipeline-cdk.md

 <img src="/img/cdk_synth_out.png">
 {: refdef}

-In order to facilitate the CloudFormation step which would deploy infrastructure in our destination account, we'll need to give the destination account permissions and roles for the CloudFormation step to assume in order to be able to do the things it needs to to deploy.
-This is where our intermediate step comes in for the BuildAndAdministerPipeline stage.
+In order to allow the pipeline to deploy cross-account, we need to provision a role and permissions for CloudFormation to assume.
+We do this through the intermediate step in the BuildAndAdministerPipeline stage.

 So the revised stage now looks like this: